 The Shutze Awards were created to recognize the region’s finest practitioners of the classical design tradition.
 The awards are named for the internationally renowned, Atlanta architect Philip Trammell Shutze, who is revered as one of the twentieth century’s most devoted classicists.
 The Awards are celebrated annually in the Fall.

 The Chapter offers students, professionals, and enthusiasts a myriad of lectures, continuing education opportunities, scholarships, and travel experiences in the classical tradition.

 The Kyle Danley Taylor Memorial Scholarship for Architectural Studies is a $5,000 travel and research stipend to be awarded annually.
 The travel and study are to be executed in any of the southeast states, defined as Alabama, Georgia, Florida, Kentucky, Louisiana, Mississippi, South Carolina, North Carolina, Tennessee, Virginia, and the District of Columbia with a focus on classical and traditional design.

-The recipient will be required to provide a sketchbook facsimile (two required) to include, sketches, photography, and written narrative documenting the area of study and findings.
-As well, an in-person presentation of the recipient’s study is required, the venue is to be determined.
+The recipient will be required to provide a sketchbook facsimile (two required) to include, sketches, photography, and a written narrative documenting the area of study and findings.
+As well, an in-person presentation of the recipient’s study is required, and the venue is to be determined.